antingshen/BeaverDam/README.md

 To make a superuser account for testing, or for production, run inside venv `./manage.py createsuperuser` If you are using sample data, login with username `test` and password `password`

+### Adding videos and tasks

+To add videos via web UI, navigate to `/admin` and create Video objects.
+Alternatively, use `./manage.py shell`, and create `annotator.Video` objects and call `video.save()`.
+Helper methods exist to create large number of video objects at once, see `annotator/models.py`.

+Tasks are created in the same way.
+They can be published to mturk by calling `task.publish()`.

 ### Simulating mturk view in debug

 To see what video pages look like on mturk preview mode, set url param `preview=true`.